Tinker, Tailor: Alternative versions

 During the divination, the child will ask a question and then count out a series of actions or objects by reciting the rhyme.
 The rhyme is repeated until the last of the series of objects or actions is reached.
 The last recited term or word is that which will come true.
 Buttons on a dress, petals on a flower, bounces of a ball, number of jumps over a rope, etc., may be counted.

-In popular culture

-Noel Coward’s 1929 song Half-caste Woman includes the lyrics, “Tinker, tailor, soldier, sailor, rich man, poor man, beggar man, thief”.

-Tinker Tailor Soldier Spy is a 1974 John le Carré novel.
-"Tinker Tailor Soldier Sailor" is a 2016 Radiohead song.
-"Tinker Tailor Soldier Sailor" is a 1967 Yardbirds song.
-Tom Waits’ 1983 song Soldier’s Things includes the lyrics, “A tinker, a tailor, a soldier's things”.